The Euthyphro Dilemma

 Modified divine command theory

-Critics respond that this presupposes an independent moral standard (that love is good and cruelty is bad) to identify which type of God generates genuine obligations.
-Adams must appeal to moral intuitions about the value of love that exist prior to and independent of divine commands, which returns us to Horn Two.
+Critics respond that this assumes an independent moral standard (that love is good and cruelty is bad) to identify which type of God creates real duties.
+Adams must appeal to moral intuitions about the value of love that exist before and independent of divine commands, which puts us back at Horn Two.

 The analogy to necessary truths

-Some theists argue that just as logical and mathematical truths are necessary features of reality that do not need a “foundation,” moral truths could be necessary features of God’s nature.
+Some theists argue that just as logical and mathematical truths are necessary features of reality that need no “foundation,” moral truths could be necessary features of God’s nature.
 God does not choose to be good any more than the number 7 chooses to be prime.
-Goodness is simply what God necessarily is.
+Goodness is simply what God must be.

-This is an interesting analogy, but it actually supports the independence of moral truth rather than its dependence on God.
+This is an interesting analogy, but it actually supports moral truth being independent rather than dependent on God.
 If moral truths are necessary, they would exist in any possible world - including worlds without God.
-Necessary truths do not depend on the existence of any particular entity.
+Necessary truths do not depend on any particular thing existing.

 The brute fact response

-This has some merit as a general epistemological principle, but it does not resolve the Euthyphro Dilemma.
-It concedes that the relationship between God and goodness cannot be explained, which means the dilemma’s challenge stands unanswered.
-And if we are willing to accept brute moral facts, we could equally accept that moral truths are brute features of reality without reference to God.
+This has some merit as a general principle, but it does not solve the dilemma.
+It admits the relationship between God and goodness cannot be explained, which means the dilemma’s challenge stands unanswered.
+And if we are willing to accept brute moral facts, we could equally accept that moral truths are brute features of reality with no reference to God.

 Historical Background

 Plato introduced the dilemma in his dialogue Euthyphro, written around 380 BCE.
 In the dialogue, Socrates asks the self-righteous Euthyphro whether the pious is loved by the gods because it is pious, or pious because it is loved by the gods.
-Euthyphro, who claims to be an expert on piety, is unable to answer satisfactorily.
-The original context concerned Greek polytheism, but the dilemma’s logic applies equally to monotheism.
+Euthyphro, who claims to be an expert on piety, cannot answer.
+The original context was Greek polytheism, but the dilemma’s logic applies equally to monotheism.

-The dilemma resurfaced powerfully during the medieval period.
+The dilemma came back strong in the medieval period.
 Duns Scotus and William of Ockham embraced something close to divine command theory, accepting that God’s will determines morality.
-Thomas Aquinas, by contrast, tried to ground morality in God’s rational nature through natural law theory, anticipating the “third option” by centuries.
+Thomas Aquinas, by contrast, tried to ground morality in God’s rational nature through natural law theory, inventing the “third option” centuries early.

-Leibniz gave the dilemma renewed philosophical force in the 17th century, using it to argue that God must act in accordance with reason rather than arbitrary will.
-In the 20th century, Russell employed it in his famous lecture “Why I Am Not a Christian” to argue that moral truths exist independently of God, undermining a central pillar of theistic belief.
+Leibniz revived the dilemma in the 17th century, using it to argue that God must act according to reason rather than arbitrary will.
+In the 20th century, Russell used it in his famous lecture “Why I Am Not a Christian” to argue that moral truths exist independently of God, undermining a central pillar of theistic belief.

 Modern Developments

-Contemporary philosophy of religion has produced increasingly nuanced engagements with the Euthyphro Dilemma.
-The debate has largely shifted from the original two-horned formulation to a richer discussion of divine nature theory, moral ontology, and metaethics.
+Today’s philosophy of religion engages the dilemma in more nuanced ways.
+The debate has largely shifted from the original two-horned setup to a richer discussion of divine nature theory, moral ontology (what moral facts are), and metaethics.

-Erik Wielenberg has developed “godless normative realism” - the view that objective moral facts exist as brute features of reality without any divine foundation.
-His work directly challenges the assumption behind the Moral Argument that objective morality needs a theistic grounding.
+Erik Wielenberg has developed “godless normative realism” - the view that objective moral facts exist as brute features of reality with no divine foundation.
+His work directly attacks the assumption behind the Moral Argument that objective morality needs God.

-On the theistic side, William Alston argued that God serves as the paradigm of goodness - not because there is a standard external to God, but because God is the exemplar by which all other things are measured as good or bad, much as the standard meter bar in Paris once served as the paradigm for measuring length.
-Critics note that a standard meter bar is not good at being a meter - it simply defines the unit, which makes the analogy question-begging rather than illuminating.
+On the theistic side, William Alston argued that God is the model of goodness - not because there is a standard outside God, but because God is the example by which all other things are measured as good or bad, much like the standard meter bar in Paris once served as the model for measuring length.
+Critics note that a standard meter bar is not good at being a meter - it simply defines the unit, which makes the analogy circular rather than helpful.

 The rise of evolutionary ethics has also reshaped the debate.
-If moral intuitions evolved through natural selection because they enhanced social cooperation and survival, this provides a naturalistic explanation for morality that does not require God - supporting the second horn’s implication that moral truths are accessible without divine revelation.
+If moral instincts evolved through natural selection because they helped social cooperation and survival, this gives a naturalistic explanation for morality that does not need God - supporting the second horn’s point that moral truths are accessible without divine revelation.

 Relationship to Other Arguments

-The Euthyphro Dilemma is most directly relevant to the Moral Argument for God.
-The Moral Argument claims that objective moral values require God as their foundation - a claim the Euthyphro Dilemma directly challenges on both horns.
-If the dilemma succeeds, it removes the ground beneath one of the most popular arguments for God’s existence.
+The dilemma most directly attacks the Moral Argument for God.
+The Moral Argument claims objective moral values need God as their foundation - a claim the dilemma directly challenges on both horns.
+If the dilemma succeeds, it removes the ground under one of the most popular arguments for God.

-It also connects to the Ontological Argument, which defines God as a maximally great being possessing all perfections, including moral perfection.
-The Euthyphro Dilemma asks what “moral perfection” means in relation to God - is God morally perfect by an independent standard (undermining divine necessity), or is moral perfection defined by God’s nature (risking circularity)?
+It also connects to the Ontological Argument, which defines God as a maximally great being with all perfections, including moral perfection.
+The dilemma asks what “moral perfection” means in relation to God - is God morally perfect by an independent standard (undermining divine necessity), or is moral perfection defined by God’s nature (risking circularity)?

-The dilemma also relates to the Burden of Proof Argument insofar as it shifts the burden onto theists to explain how God and morality relate without falling into arbitrariness or redundancy.
+The dilemma also relates to the Burden of Proof Argument because it shifts the burden onto theists to explain how God and morality relate without falling into arbitrariness or redundancy.

 Common Misconceptions

 “The Euthyphro Dilemma proves God doesn’t exist.”
 It does not.
 The dilemma challenges the relationship between God and morality, not God’s existence directly.
 A theist could accept the second horn (morality is independent of God) and still believe God exists for other reasons.
-The argument undermines one specific role attributed to God - as the foundation of morality - not theism as a whole.
+The argument attacks one specific role given to God - as the foundation of morality - not theism as a whole.

 “The third option solves the dilemma.”
-While the divine nature theory is the most sophisticated response, it does not cleanly escape the dilemma.
-The original question can be reposed at the level of God’s nature, and the identification problem remains.
-Most philosophers of religion acknowledge this as an ongoing challenge rather than a settled solution.
+Divine nature theory is the most clever response, but it does not cleanly escape the dilemma.
+The original question can be repeated at the level of God’s nature, and the identification problem remains.
+Most philosophers of religion treat this as an ongoing challenge, not a settled solution.

 “The dilemma only applies to simple divine command theory.”
-While the original formulation targets divine command theory most directly, the underlying logic applies to any claim that God is the source or ground of morality.
-Even natural law theory and divine nature theory must face the question of whether God’s nature is good by some standard or defines goodness by fiat.
+The original setup targets divine command theory most directly, but the underlying logic applies to any claim that God is the source of morality.
+Even natural law theory and divine nature theory must face the question of whether God’s nature is good by some standard or defines goodness by sheer say-so.

 Our Scoring

 Soundness: 50/100.
-The Euthyphro Dilemma presents a logically valid argument with a genuine and enduring challenge.
+The dilemma is a logically valid argument that raises a real and lasting challenge.
 Both horns create real problems for the claim that morality depends on God.
-The score is not higher because the dilemma does not directly disprove God’s existence - it challenges only the God-morality relationship.
-The divine nature response, while not fully successful, demonstrates that the debate is more nuanced than a simple two-horned trap.
+The score is not higher because the dilemma does not directly disprove God - it challenges only the God-morality relationship.
+The divine nature response, while not fully successful, shows the debate is more nuanced than a simple two-horned trap.
 The score reflects that the dilemma remains a powerful but not decisive challenge: it significantly weakens theistic moral arguments without delivering a knockout blow.

 Personal God: 25/100.
-The Personal God - omniscient, omnipotent, omnibenevolent, and actively intervening in human affairs - is the conception most threatened by the Euthyphro Dilemma because this definition most strongly claims a moral foundation role for God.
+The Personal God - all-knowing, all-powerful, all-good, and actively involved in human affairs - is the version most threatened by the dilemma because this definition most strongly claims a moral foundation role for God.
 If the personal God issues moral commands (as in scripture), the dilemma applies directly: are those commands good because God issues them, or does God issue them because they are good?
-The low score reflects the difficulty of maintaining that a morally commanding personal God is the source of morality without falling into one of the two horns.
-However, the score is not lower because a theist could accept the second horn and still believe in a personal God who recognizes and communicates moral truths rather than creating them.
+The low score reflects how hard it is to maintain that a morally commanding personal God is the source of morality without falling into one of the two horns.
+The score is not lower because a theist could accept the second horn and still believe in a personal God who recognizes and shares moral truths rather than creating them.

 Creator/Designer: 40/100.
-A creator or designer of the universe is less affected because this conception does not inherently require God to be the foundation of morality.
-A creator could have designed the universe and its moral-capable creatures without being the source of moral truth itself.
-The dilemma still has some force because many design arguments implicitly assume a morally motivated designer - one who created with good purposes.
+A creator or designer of the universe is less affected because this version does not have to be the foundation of morality.
+A creator could have designed the universe and its moral creatures without being the source of moral truth itself.
+The dilemma still has some force because many design arguments quietly assume a morally motivated designer - one who created with good purposes.
 If morality is independent of God, the designer’s moral motivations become less central to explaining the universe’s features, somewhat weakening design-based arguments.
-The higher score compared to the Personal God reflects the looser connection between creation and moral foundations.
+The higher score versus Personal God reflects the looser link between creation and moral foundations.

 Higher Power: 45/100.
-A supernatural force or consciousness behind reality is the least affected by the Euthyphro Dilemma because this broad conception does not typically claim to be the source of moral commands or obligations.
-An impersonal higher power does not issue moral directives, so the dilemma’s central question about the relationship between divine commands and goodness has less direct application.
-The score is still below 50 because even a higher power is sometimes invoked as the ground of moral order in the universe, and the dilemma challenges any claim that a supernatural entity is necessary for morality to exist.
-The higher score relative to the Personal God and Creator reflects the fact that an impersonal force can coexist with independent moral truths without contradiction.
+A supernatural force or consciousness behind reality is the least affected because this broad version does not usually claim to be the source of moral commands or duties.
+An impersonal higher power does not issue moral orders, so the dilemma’s central question about the relationship between divine commands and goodness has less direct bite.
+The score is still below 50 because even a higher power is sometimes invoked as the ground of moral order in the universe, and the dilemma challenges any claim that a supernatural entity is needed for morality to exist.
+The higher score versus Personal God and Creator reflects that an impersonal force can coexist with independent moral truths without contradiction.

 Sources & References